frnco/servermanager/README.md

 ### What Works

-* Nginx -> Setting up configuratioin files using JSon.
+* Nginx -> Setting up and deploying configuratioin files using JSon.

+### What doesn't Work

+* GitHooks -> Setting up and deploying Git Hooks.

 This is a project I'm making to manage my own VPSs.
 Anyone willing to help will be welcome.